Musée des Beaux Arts (poem)

+The poem's changing titles come from the names used by the museum in Brussels containing the painting.
+When Auden first published it in 1929 this was "Palais des beaux arts" ("Palace of Fine Arts"), still used as the name of the imposing 19th-century museum building.
+But the museum rebranded itself after World War II as (in French) Musée des Beaux Arts, and Auden's various publishers switched to this name as the title of the poem.
+Auden's poem begins: "About suffering they were never wrong/The Old Masters...".
+Possibly taking a hint from Auden, by the 2020s it had been renamed again to the Oldmasters Museum, officially expressed in the Belgian bilingual style as Musée Oldmasters Museum.
+The appropriation and reshaping of the English term Old Masters (oude meester in Dutch, vieux maître in French) was thought to work well in a Belgian context, and the museum's collection is rich in the Netherlandish paintings from before 1800 for which the term was coined.

 Synopsis

-"Musee des Beaux Arts" by W.H.
-Auden describes, through the use of one specific artwork, the impact of suffering on humankind.

 Auden's free verse poem is divided into two parts, the first of which describes scenes of "suffering" and "dreadful martyrdom" which rarely break into our quotidian routines: "While someone else is eating or opening a window or just walking dully / along."
 The second half of the poem refers, through the poetic device of ekphrasis, to the painting Landscape with the Fall of Icarus (c.
 1560s), at the time thought to be by Bruegel, but now usually regarded as an early copy of a lost work.
 Auden's description allows us to visualize this specific moment and instance of the indifference of others to a distant individual's suffering, inconsequent to them, "how everything turns away / Quite leisurely from the disaster ... the white legs disappearing into the green."
 The disaster in question is the fall of Icarus, caused by his flying too close to the sun and melting his waxen wings.

 Auden achieves much in the poem, not only with his long and irregular lines, rhythms, and vernacular phrasing ("dogs go on with their doggy life"), but also with this balance between what appear to be general examples "About suffering" and a specific example of a mythical boy's fall into the sea.
 Auden scholars and art historians have suggested that the first part of the poem also relies on at least two additional paintings by Bruegel which Auden would have seen in the same second-floor gallery of the museum.
 These identifications are based on a not quite exact, but nonetheless evocative, series of correspondences between details in the paintings and Auden's language.
 However, none show a "martyrdom" in the usual sense, suggesting that other works are also evoked.
 The Bruegels are presented below in the order in which they appear to relate to Auden's lines.